Best Two-Person Inflatable Kayaks Australia 2026

 Want to paddle with a friend, but don’t have an extra acre of garage space lying around?

-If we told you 10 years ago that you could replace your traditional hard shell kayak with an inflatable one, you probably wouldn’t believe us.
-Fast forward, and with advances in design and materials engineering, the best inflatable kayaks can now rival the big, bulky hard shells.
+If we told you 10 years ago that you could replace your traditional hard-shell kayak with an inflatable one, you probably wouldn’t believe us.
+Fast forward and with advances in design and materials engineering, plus new designs coming out each year, the best inflatable kayaks can now rival the big, bulky hard shells.

 We’ve looked at hundreds of 2 person inflatable kayaks and picked the top contenders to review.
 Through our rigorous testing and expert analysis, we’ve carefully rated our top ten 2-person inflatable kayaks around or under $1600 to help you make the best decision when you’re looking to buy an inflatable kayak for two people.